 Ambient Environmental Monitoring

-Environmental monitoring can be carried out for different reasons, but the most important reason is to get more representative sample of particular place and time.
+Environmental monitoring can be carried out for different reasons, but the most important reason is to get a more representative sample of a particular place and time.

 There are many types of sampling methods are available for Air, Water and Soil.
 We will see only those which are used widely.